theotrama/Drinklist/README.md

 ```

 # Todo
+- [ ] Remove secret key for production!
 - [ ] Load passwords from env file
 - [ ] Login and save login credentials in cookies
 - [x] Add section about conda and pip to development environment